Labor and Delivery

 From my experience

-It is easy to forget about the dad-to-be when it comes to this whole birthing thing.
+It is easy to forget about the dad-to-be and this whole birthing thing.
 After all, they aren’t the ones with morning sickness, stretch marks, heartburn, or being kicked in the rib cage every 5 minutes!

 Okay, just kidding.
 We need them, especially in the labor and delivery room.
 So, instructing them what to do and when to do it can go a long way when it comes time to have the baby.